Search Articles

 City, State

-A power of attorney may also be either current or "springing."
-Most powers of attorney take effect immediately upon their execution.
-However, the understanding is that the POA will not be used until and unless the grantor becomes incapacitated.
+A power of attorney may also be either current or springing.
+Most powers of attorney are valid immediately upon their execution.
+However, the understanding is that the POA will not actually take effect until and unless the grantor loses capacity.

 Do Banks Accept Durable Power of Attorney?

-Getting banks or other financial institutions to recognize the authority of an agent under a DPOA can sometimes be challenging.
+Getting banks or other financial institutions to recognize an agent's authority under a DPOA can sometimes be challenging.

 A certain amount of caution on the part of financial institutions is logical.
 Someone may step forward and claim to represent you, the account holder.
 However, the financial institution wants to verify that this person indeed has the authority to act on your behalf.

-To avoid problems, you may want to execute such forms offered by the institutions with which you have accounts.
-Many attorneys counsel their clients to create living trusts in part to avoid this sort of problem with powers of attorney.
+To avoid problems, you may want to execute forms offered by the institutions with which you have accounts.
+Many attorneys may counsel their clients to create living trusts to help avoid this problem with powers of attorney.

 Other Considerations

-You may feel that it would be better to have the probate court monitor the person handling your affairs through a guardianship or conservatorship.
-In that case, you may execute a limited DPOA by nominating the person you want serving as your conservator or guardian.
+You may wish to have the probate court monitor the person handling your affairs through, for example, a guardianship.
+In that case, you may execute a limited DPOA by nominating the person you want to serve as your guardian.
 Most states require the court to respect your nomination "except for good cause or disqualification."

 Additional Resources